raulsolera/CarND-PID-Control-Project/README.md

 ![alt text][image5]

 ## Tunning using twiddle algorithm
 Finally the twiddle algorithm was implemented to fine tune the Ks parameters.
-Each epoch of the twiddle algorithm is performed over more than a full lap (cotrolled by time) and each time a parameter is tune the simulator is restarted to measure error over the same path.
+Each epoch of the twiddle algorithm is performed over more than a full lap (cotrolled by time) and, each time a parameter is tune, the simulator is restarted to measure error over the same path.
 After a long tuning up process a final optimal parameters were found:
 - Kp = -0.2486
 - Ki = -0.000303831
 - Kd = -2.44577